dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 ___
 &nbsp;
 # Quick Intro & Motivation
-One of python's best features is, in my opinion, generator.
+One of python's best features in my opinion is generators.
 I believe it allows for some pretty concise and expressive code, as well as handing out an ergonomic handle to lazy evaluation when needed.

-That being said, there's a lot more to them than meets the eye.
-You could do a lot more than to just iterate and collect data.
+That being said, there's a lot more to them than meets the eye and you could do a lot more with generators than iterating and collecting data.

- In this article I will explore some lesser known, (/used even) capabilities of generators in CPython.
+ In this article I will explore some less discussed capabilities of generators in CPython.
 Going from relatively basic stuff over to not-too-complicated but a bit more-complicated stuff.

-Requires basic understanding of generators and common use cases, maybe some decorators and higher order functions, but not something too extreme.
+You need some basic understanding of generators, maybe some decorators and higher order functions, but not something too extreme.

-I don't know if everything is gonna be super practical but I hope you'll find it entertaining anyway.
+I will not claim any of the approaches I'll introduce here will be the best solution to the problem represented, but either way I hope you'll find it entertaining.

 &nbsp;
 # a look inside

-Before we continue, it's good to know the basics of `iterables`, `iterators` and `iteration` in general, over sequences and generators alike.
+Before we continue, it's nice to know the basics of `iterables`, `iterators` and `iteration` in general, over sequences and generators alike.

 > _An `iterable` is any Python object capable of returning its members one at a time, permitting it to be iterated over in a for-loop.
 Familiar examples of iterables include lists, tuples, and strings - any such sequence can be iterated over in a for-loop._